 Color can be used on other areas of the label beside the pictogram as allowed by competent authorities

 a.
 All applicable GHS label elements should appear on the immediate container of a hazardous substance or mixture where possible

 b.
 Where impossible to put all the applicable label elements, other methods of providing the full hazard information should be used in accordance with the definition of Label in GHS – factors influencing this include:

 i.
-Shape, form or size of immediate container
+Shape, form, or size of the immediate container

 ii.
 Number of label elements to be included

 iii.
 Need for label elements to appear in more than one official language

 c.
 Where the volume of hazardous substance or mixture is so low and there is no likelihood of harm to human health and/or environment – with competent authorities okay – label may be omitted.

 d.
 Certain label elements may be omitted with permission from competent authority where the volume of substance or mixture is below a certain amount

 e.
 Some labeling elements on the immediate container may need to be accessible throughout the life of the product, e.g. for continuous use by workers or consumers